briatte/awesome-network-analysis/README.md

 -   [Networks in the Understanding of Economic Behaviors](https://www.aeaweb.org/articles?id=10.1257/jep.28.4.3) (_Journal of Economic Perspectives_, 2014).
 -   [Positions and Roles](http://patrickdoreian.com/NEW/wp-content/papers_resources/new_papers_4-13/positions_and_roles.pdf) (_[The SAGE Handbook of Social Network Analysis](http://www.sagepub.in/books/Book232753/)_, 2011).
 -   [Social Network Analysis in the Study of Terrorism and Political Violence](http://journals.cambridge.org/article_S1049096510001848) ([preprint](http://opensiuc.lib.siu.edu/cgi/viewcontent.cgi?article=1048&context=pn_wp); _PS: Political Science and Politics_, 2011).
--   Urban Social Networks: Some Methodological Problems and Possibilities, by Alden S. Klovdahl (_The Small World_, 1989).
+-   Urban Social Networks: Some Methodological Problems and Possibilities (_The Small World_, 1989).

 ## Selected Papers